 Section 4.1(a).
-Amarin shall pay the Deferred Development Fees incurred in accordance with this Section 4.1(b) within [\\\] after Equateq has, in Amarin's reasonable determination after good faith consultation with Equateq, raised sufficient capital to perform its obligations under this Agreement prior to termination."
+Amarin shall pay the Deferred Development Fees incurred in accordance with this Section 4.1(b) within [] after Equateq has, in Amarin's reasonable determination after good faith consultation with Equateq, raised sufficient capital to perform its obligations under this Agreement prior to termination."

-5. The following is hereby added to the end of Section 4.1(c) of the Agreement:

-Nothwithstanding anything in this Agreement to the contrary, in no event shall Amarin be required to pay any portion of the Third Party Materials Payment unless and until Equateq has in Amarin's reasonable determination after good faith consultation with Equateq and in writing, raised sufficient capital to perform its obligations under this Agreement.

-- 6. This Amendment and any other future amendment of the Agreement may be executed in two (2) or more counterparts, each of which shall be an original, but all of which together shall constitute one and the same instrument.
-To evidence the fact that it has executed this Amendment and any other future amendment of the Agreement, a Party may send a copy of its executed counterpart to the other Parties by facsimile transmission or by email transmission in portable document format, or similar format.
-Signatures of the Parties transmitted by facsimile or by email transmission in portable document format, shall be deemed to be their original signatures for all purposes. - 7.
+- 5. The following is hereby added to the end of Section 4.1(c) of the Agreement: - Nothwithstanding anything in this Agreement to the contrary, in no event shall Amarin be required to pay any portion of the Third Party Materials Payment unless and until Equateq has in Amarin's reasonable determination after good faith consultation with Equateq and in writing, raised sufficient capital to perform its obligations under this Agreement. - 6.
+This Amendment and any other future amendment of the Agreement may be executed in two (2) or more counterparts, each of which shall be an original, but all of which together shall constitute one and the same instrument.
+To evidence the fact that it has executed this Amendment and any other future amendment of the Agreement, a Party may send a copy of its executed counterpart to the other Parties by facsimile transmission or by email transmission in portable document format, or similar format, or similar format, or similar format, shall be deemed to be their original signatures for all purposes. - 7.
 Except as expressly provided in this Amendment, all other provisions of the Agreement shall remain unmodified and in full force and effect.